Allomothering: Infant's sex

 There is evidence that some primate species differentially provide allomaternal care based on the infant's sex.
 This sex-bias in allomaternal care is noted in wild Formosan macaques.
 In a study of this species, adult females participated in higher rates of allomaternal care with female infants than with male infants, while juvenile females engaged in higher rates of allomaternal care with male infants than with female infants.

 Allonursing

-Cebus monkey females have been known to regularly nurse (allonurse) infants who are not their own (cf. wet nurse).
+Capuchin monkey females have been known to regularly nurse (allonurse) infants who are not their own (cf. wet nurse).
 In these species allonursing is performed by related and unrelated females.
 Moreover, about 10% of nursing bouts are attributed to allonursing.
 Allonursing is a widespread, though infrequent, behavior among female wedge-capped capuchins.
 Allomothering can also be performed by non-reproductive helpers like in the callitrichids (marmosets and tamarins).

 Cooperative breeding

-In the callitrichids, allomothering care goes beyond many other species and infants are spontaneously provisioned by all group members without a prior begging call on the part of the infants.
+In the callitrichids, allomothering care goes beyond that of many other species and infants are spontaneously provisioned by all group members without a prior begging call on the part of the infants.
 These species practice facultative cooperative breeding, where a single dominant female reproduces and other group members (fathers, other males and non-reproductive juveniles) provide the majority of care to the infants.